 The LoRaWAN specification varies from region to region based on the country-specific regulations where the system is to be deployed.
 TEKTELIC can present LoRaWAN products and solutions for Europe and North America specifically.
 Also, some products are already supported in a range of Asian countries and Middle East States.

 LoRaWAN for Europe

 LoRaWAN defines a regional channel plan for the EU that is based on the spectrum in the 863-870 MHz range.
 Unlicensed operation in this frequency band is allowed at 14 dBm transmit power as long as a <1% transmit duty cycle limitation is respected.

 LoRaWAN for North America

-The LoRaWAN network is ideal where other networks cannot be used due to distances, high energy consumption, high traffic, or lack of coverage.
+The LoRaWAN network works where other networks cannot be used due to distances, high energy consumption, high traffic, or lack of coverage.
 Where engineering services are unable to lay the cable, the LoRaWAN antenna also emerges.
 This standard is designed to connect devices that send small amounts of information over long distances with minimal energy consumption (which has a positive effect on the price of sensors).
-The openness of the standard, the longevity of network equipment, high energy efficiency, the absence of regulatory barriers, and the flexibility of solutions make LoRaWAN an almost ideal Internet of Things standard.
-And the simplicity with which you can build an LPWAN network is one of the most popular solutions in many areas of life.
+The openness of the standard, the longevity of network equipment, high energy efficiency, the absence of regulatory barriers, and the flexibility of solutions make LoRaWAN almost the ideal Internet of Things standard.

 To be informed about our latest news subscribe to our newsletter